Alonso de Ojeda: Arrival in Hispaniola

-Following Columbus' successful first voyage of discovery, a second voyage with a much larger fleet was organized for Columbus by Juan Rodríguez de Fonseca.
+Following Columbus's successful first voyage of discovery, a second voyage with a much larger fleet was organized for Columbus by Juan Rodríguez de Fonseca.
 Medinaceli had been a patron of both Columbus and Ojeda, so perhaps it is not surprising that Ojeda was selected at a relatively young age to captain one of the ships on this new voyage.
 Fonseca was also impressed with Ojeda and would later become his most important patron.

 The fleet sailed for the island of Hispaniola in September 1493 and reached the Caribbean in November.
 One of their first stops was the island of Guadalupe where a landing party went missing.
 Fearing for their safety (the islanders were suspected of being cannibals), Columbus sent Ojeda ashore with an armed contingent to search for the lost group.
 The missing party eventually showed up on their own but Ojeda's search turned up additional evidence that the Caribs on the island did practice cannibalism.

 They reached Hispaniola at the end of November and discovered the fort, Navidad, constructed during the first voyage was in ruins and all the Spaniards left behind were dead.
 The local natives blamed the trouble on a cacique from the interior named Caonabo.
 They began to explore the island and build a permanent settlement named Isabela.
 In January 1494, Columbus sent a small armed party led by Ojeda to search for gold in a mountainous region of the island known as Cibao.
 Ojeda returned two weeks later bringing a few substantial gold nuggets and reporting there was much gold to be found in the area.